DaveMBush/SmartNgRX/README.md

 At this point, I merged the two concepts.
 Using the main library of this project, you can register your NgRX entities in a providers section and then use "SmartSelectors" to join the data back together again.
 Only the join doesn't just join the data, it retrieves the data as it is accessed.

 Have a look at our "Ultimate Goals" to see where we are headed and how much we've completed so far.

-## Ultimate Goals

-- [x] Hide the NgRX boiler-plate code from the developer
-- [x] Dynamically generate Actions, Reducers and Effects.
-- [ ] Demonstrate server-side searching for rows
-- [x] Complete CRUD support.
-  - [x] Create
-  - [x] Read
-  - [x] Update
-  - [x] Delete
-- [x] Provide optimistic UI natively
-  - [x] Update
-  - [x] Delete
-  - [x] Create
-  - [x] Delete (only deletes from multiple parents of the same type)
-- [x] Optionally remove unused entity rows from the store.
-- [x] Optionally allow data to refresh using polling.
-- [x] Allow this to work with other NgRX implementations or use only this implementation as desired or needed.
-- [ ] Provide multiple ways to retrieve child rows.
-  - [x] For small sets of nested data, provide the IDs of the child elements in an array of the parent.
-  - [ ] For larger sets of nested data, provide another mechanism that will allow for "paging" the rows.
-- [x] Allow this to work with code that has to account for write lag on the server (you can control this by using the Effects Service you have complete control over).
-- [x] Allow the server to notify this code via websockets (or any future server-side notification) that a row needs to be updated and have the code automatically refresh if the row is currently rendered someplace.
-- [ ] Provide hooks that allow the client to tell the server what rows/entities it is interested in hearing about changes for.
-- [ ] Use Signals, as an alternative, under the hood instead of Observables to allow for better performance and less memory usage.

 ## Documentation